TensorWorks/PixelStreamingCloudGuide/FAQ.md

 If you want to solely use the UE default cursor, you can simply reverse these steps!
 Make sure you don't add the HiddenCursor class to the DefaultCursor!

+## Why does my Bitrate drop heavily on an Android/Samsung mobile connected to Wifi?

+We have recently discovered a feature in some Samsung/Android devices that can cause moderate to severe reduction stream quality.
+If your mobile has this setting enabled, it can compromise stream quality for you and other connected peers.

+To rectify the issue, navigate to the following on your mobile:

+1. Settings > Connections > Wifi
+2. Select the cog/settings icon next to your connected Wifi network.
+3. Select "View more".
+4. Select "Metered network".
+5. Select "Treat as unmetered".
+6. Restart Wifi on your mobile.

+This should rectify the issue.
+For some reason, despite having the bandwidth to handle the stream connection, this setting causes the pixel stream to consider your connection poor.
+If you're the quality control host on the stream, it will degrade the stream for all the peers.
+Interestingly, if you are NOT the quality control host, you can enjoy the stream with no reduction in stream quality!